ShenggKai/CBIR_System/README.md

 Place the **env_name** with the name you want

 #### b) PIP
-If you don't have Anaconda installed, use the command.
+If you don't have Anaconda installed, use the command to create a virtual environment.
 ```
 virtualenv myenv --python=python3.10.9
 ```